Risk Manager FAQ

 What is a rule?

 You can create a rule that allows you to choose what actions can be taken on an online payment if certain conditions within that rule are met.
 For example, you can set a rule to either trigger a risk alert or to decline a payment depending on the rule settings.
-You can also set your rule to be based on factors such as Square’s own risk evaluation, AVS mismatch, invalid CVV or suspicious transaction amounts.
+You can also set your rule to be based on factors such as Square’s own risk evaluation, invalid CVV, or suspicious transaction amounts.

 Read more about different rule conditions and payments terms with Risk Manager.